ONEngine/interview_backend/README.md

 # interview_backend
 This will be used for interview purpose only ..

+## Interviewee Instructions
+This programming test involves an API (see the Problem Statement below).
+Note that there are versions of the API for different languages.
+Choose the language you are most comfortable with and implement the items listed in the "Bug Fixes" and "Enhancements" sections below.
+There is a docker compose file in each language-specific directory.

 ## Problem Statement
-This is a Spring Boot application that manages products and categories using a PostgreSQL database.
+This is an API that manages products and categories using a PostgreSQL database.
 It has bugs and incomplete features.
 The candidate must:
 1. Debug existing issues.
 2. Implement missing features.
 3. Optimize database queries.